22f3000182/Business-Data-Management-Capstone-Project/README.md

-**The Elegant – Inventory Optimization and Sales Analysis** This project presents a comprehensive data-driven analysis of The Elegant, a retail clothing and footwear store based in Rath, Hamirpur (Uttar Pradesh).
-The objective is to evaluate business performance through sales trends, inventory flow, and profitability metrics to support better decision-making in procurement, pricing, and inventory planning.
+# The Elegant – Inventory Optimization and Sales Analysis

+This project presents a comprehensive data-driven analysis of **The Elegant**, a retail clothing and footwear store located in Rath, Hamirpur (Uttar Pradesh).
+The goal is to assess sales patterns, inventory flow, and profitability metrics to inform better decision-making in procurement, pricing, and inventory planning.

-###Project Overview
+## Project Overview

-Using internal data from May 2024 to October 2024, the analysis identifies key operational patterns such as overstocking, understocking, demand fluctuations, and category-wise sales performance.
-The findings enable strategic recommendations for improving inventory efficiency and maximizing profitability.
+The analysis is based on internal data collected from **May 2024 to October 2024**.
+It covers key operational aspects such as overstocking, understocking, seasonal demand fluctuations, and product category performance.
+Using this information, the project delivers actionable insights that guide inventory optimization and revenue enhancement strategies.

-###Key Objectives
+## Key Objectives

-Analyze monthly sales and inventory trends
+- Analyze monthly sales and inventory trends across product categories

-##Evaluate category-wise performance and stock turnover

-Identify seasonal demand variations
+- Evaluate stock turnover rates and identify slow/fast-moving products
+- Assess seasonal sales patterns and align inventory planning accordingly

-Assess profit margins and pricing patterns
+- Examine profit margins based on purchase and selling prices

-Segment products using ABC analysis for inventory control
+- Apply ABC classification for effective product segmentation

-###Tools and Technologies
+## Tools and Technologies
-Python (Pandas, NumPy, Seaborn, Matplotlib) for data processing and visualization

-Jupyter Notebook for code development and EDA
+- **Python**: For data cleaning, analysis, and visualization (using Pandas, NumPy, Matplotlib, Seaborn)
+- **Jupyter Notebook**: For interactive EDA and reporting

-Microsoft Excel for initial formatting and validation
+- **Microsoft Excel**: For preliminary formatting and data validation

-Git and GitHub for version control and collaboration
+- **Git & GitHub**: For version control and project documentation

-###Deliverables
+## Data Sources

+- **Sales Dataset**: Contains transaction details including product category, quantity sold, MRP/selling price, and total sale value.
+- **Stocks Dataset**: Contains monthly opening/closing stock, sold stock, and added stock for each product.

+## Deliverables

-Cleaned and structured datasets for sales and inventory
+- Cleaned and structured sales and inventory datasets

-Line, bar, pie, stacked, and scatter plots for visual storytelling

-Detailed EDA reports with insights on sales performance, stock flow, and margins

-A comprehensive results and findings section

-Business-focused recommendations for inventory and procurement planning
+- Multiple visualizations including line graphs, bar charts, pie charts, and scatter plots
+- A detailed exploratory data analysis (EDA) report
+- Interpretation of key findings and business recommendations
+- Categorization of products based on turnover and profitability

+---

+**Note**: This project is part of the BDM (Business Data Management) coursework and focuses on real-world retail challenges related to inventory and sales efficiency.